 By Gareth Evans

-Gareth Evans, Australia’s Foreign Minister from 1988 to 1996, and President Emeritus of the International Crisis Group, is Chancellor of the Australian National University.
+Gareth Evans, Australia’s foreign minister in 1988-1996, is President Emeritus of the International Crisis Group and Chancellor of the Australian National University.
+He co-chaired the International Commission on Intervention and State Sovereignty, which first introduced the “responsibility to protect” principle, and is the author of The Responsibility to Protect: Ending Mass Atrocity Crimes Once and For All.
 This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).